PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 Enter PHP-QA-CI

-PHP-QA-CI is our first-party quality assurance and continuous integration pipeline that solves these problems elegantly.
-Built by Long Term Support LTD, it provides a complete QA pipeline through a single Composer dependency.
+PHP-QA-CI solves these problems.
+Built by Long Term Support LTD, it gives you a complete QA pipeline through a single Composer dependency.

-The key innovation is simple yet powerful: instead of manually orchestrating multiple tools, PHP-QA-CI provides:
+The key innovation is simple.
+Instead of manually orchestrating multiple tools, PHP-QA-CI provides:

 • Pre-configured, sensible defaults for all integrated tools